Year Long Residencies:

 - Free Firings in all kilns

-*We're happy to help you find housing, but we don't pay for housing, food or travel.
+*We're happy to help you find housing, but we do not pay for housing, food or travel.

 Resident Artist Duties